mkyleUD/Caviness-HPC-Shell/_episodes/03-files.md

 ## Looking at files

-Sometimes it's not practical to read an entire file with `cat`- the file might be way too large, take a long time to open, or maybe we want to only look at a certain part of the file.
+Sometimes it's not practical to read an entire file with `cat` the file might be way too large, take a long time to open, or maybe we want to only look at a certain part of the file.
 As an example, we are going to look at a large and complex file type used in bioinformatics- a .gtf file.
 The GTF2 format is commonly used to describe the location of genetic features in a genome.